jamieyello/DownUnder-UI/README.md

 # DownUnder UI
-An ambitious UI library built with .NET and MonoGame.
+A UI library built with .NET and MonoGame.
 Currently builds for Windows, platforms such as mobile, console, and browser are planned.

 To compile you'll need a recent version of MonoGame and the latest .NET SDKs installed.